achilles-mantel/achilles-mantel.github.io/memory-bank/progress.md

   - Fixed circular dependency in Formatter class
   - Added error handling for local storage unavailability
   - Improved validation for extreme time values
+- **New Integer Multiplication Exercise Feature**:
+  - Generates ten random 3-digit by 3-digit multiplication questions
+  - Shows answers only when a button is clicked
+  - Keeps a history of the questions
+  - Compatible with phones and tablets
+  - Includes sound effects for engagement

 ## What's Left to Build
 1. **Testing**: